nextstepitt/auth0-pyrates/README.md

 <hr>
-Copyright © 2024 NextStep IT Training powered by Smallrock.
+Copyright © 2024 Joel A Mussman and NextStep IT Training powered by Smallrock.
 All rights reserved.